Blackprint/engine-php/README.md

 </p>

 ## Documentation
-> Currently this engine-php may contain bugs as the author is focusing for engine-js, feel free to report an issue so the maintainer can be noticed with the bug and fix it
+> Warning: This project haven't reach it stable version (semantic versioning at v1.0.0)<br>
+> But please try to use it and help improve this project

+This engine is designed to be similar with `engine-js`, some API and property will be similar.

 **Minimum PHP version `>= 8.1`**

 ---

 ### Defining Blackprint Node and Interface
-Because PHP does support Class-based programming and to make the node import more effective and easier, this engine will only support Node/Interface that declared with classes.
+Because PHP does support class-based programming and to make the node import more effective and easier, this engine will only support Node/Interface that declared with classes.

 But before that, we need to create a folder to store our Node/Interface logic.
 For the example `/BPNode`.